kelsiealopez/Hemitriccus-Pangenome/Genomic_Features_SVs/README_GenomicFeaturesSVs.md

 # Getting Genome/Chromosome Sizes from FASTA
 # ----------------------------------------------------------------------------

-# (Optional) Index your FASTA file to prepare for downstream steps
+# (Optional) Index FASTA file to prepare for downstream steps
 samtools faidx your.fasta

 # Extract sequence names and lengths from the FASTA index; write to genome.sizes